livereload/LiveReload/mac/FSEventsFix/README.md

 The underlying issue is that for some folders, realpath() call starts returning a path with incorrect casing (e.g. "/users/smt" instead of "/Users/smt").
 FSEvents is case-sensitive and calls realpath() on the paths you pass in, so an incorrect value returned by realpath() prevents FSEvents from seeing any change events.

-See the discussion at thibaudgg/rb-fsevent#10 about the history of this bug and how this library came to exist.
+See the discussion at [thibaudgg/rb-fsevent#10](https://github.com/thibaudgg/rb-fsevent/issues/10) about the history of this bug and how this library came to exist.

-This library uses Facebook's fishhook to replace a custom implementation of realpath in place of the system realpath; FSEvents will then invoke our custom implementation (which does not screw up the names) and will thus work correctly.
+This library uses Facebook's fishhook to replace the system `realpath()` function with a custom implementation that does not screw up directory names; FSEvents will then invoke our custom implementation and work correctly.

 Our implementation of realpath is based on the open-source implementation from OS X 10.10, with a single change applied (enclosed in `BEGIN WORKAROUND FOR OS X BUG` ... `END WORKAROUND FOR OS X BUG`).